PopovEvgeniy/mugenresourcedecompiler/readme.txt

 Program description

 MUGEN RESOURCE DECOMPILER is a graphic shell for SFF DECOMPILER and SND EXTRACT.
-Put executable files of these tools to MUGEN RESOURCE DECOMPILER directory before first start.
+Put the executable files of these tools to MUGEN RESOURCE DECOMPILER directory before first start.

 Contact